Network Configuration Backups in rConfig V8 Core

 - Adjust based on network capacity

-- Consider device CPU/memory limitations
+- Consider device CPU and memory limitations

 - Monitor queue depth

-Command optimization:
+Command optimisation:

-- Only backup commands you need
+- Only back up commands you need

 - Avoid expensive commands (full routing tables) unless necessary